 We’ve already written about the importance of choosing the right materials for springs, but now we’re focusing specifically on the electronics sector.
 Not all materials are right for electronics – for example, strength, conductivity, resistance to heat and resistance to corrosion are crucial in the sector – so this needs to be taken into account.

 We’re compression springs manufacturers and have been producing springs and wire forms for this industry for many years now, meaning we understand exactly what our clients are looking for and what the best materials for their projects are.

 What to Consider When Choosing the Right Materials?

 Not any metal or alloy will do when it comes to using springs and wire forms in electronics.
 It’s vital that these materials possess the right properties; otherwise, not only would the springs not perform as they should, but they could also pose a safety risk or have a short life expectancy.

 Fixing these issues could become cost-intensive, especially if the springs end up damaging the item itself as well.
 So, as spring manufacturers, what do we look for when we create springs for the electronics sector?

 This is a key property in electronics, as it refers to a metal’s ability to conduct electric energy.
 It is determined by how easy or difficult it is for electrons to move under the influence of an electric field.
-Most metals conduct electricity in one form or another, but only certain materials are adequate for springs and wire forms in the sector.
+Most metals conduct electricity in one form or another, but only certain materials are adequate for us as conductive springs and wire forms in the sector.
 This includes silver, copper and gold.